Objectives of U6 Small Sided Football

 Players need continuous, consistent “positive” encouragement

-Club provides socks and shirt - players to provide black shorts.
+Club provides shirt - players to provide black shorts and purchase socks.
 (Shirts not to be worn for training)

 Shin Guards (must wear under socks at practice & games)